Tips for Financial Advisors Navigating the Transition Process

 middle-aged african american woman looking to side sitting at table hands clasped

-"Preparing to transition your practice is like developing a financial plan or investment strategy.
-You do this for your clients, and you should spend the same amount of time, if not more, on a plan for yourself."
+Developing a transition plan is like preparing a financial plan or investment strategy for your clients.
+Spend the same amount of time, if not more, to:

 • Determine what success looks like for you and your clients.